 Due to their physiology, the outer, middle and inner ear don't respond linearly to pressure waves depending on their incidence, frequency or amplitude.
 This behaviour can be designed to ease sound sources detection, localisation, or protect the auditory system.
 More generally, this affects pitch, intensity and timbre perception, which is not linear.

+When a sound wave reaches the inner ear, the wave travels along the basilar membrane.
+Depending on the wave length and varying steefness of the membrane, low frequencies travel further than high frequencies along the membrane.
 For a characteristic frequency, the membrane, the Corti cells and nervous fibres on the membrane have an optimal response, at a precise location.
 The membrane moves with a maximum amplitude, the cells amplify this movements with a maximum efficacity, and neurotransmitters as well as nervous impulses are released even with very a tiny stimulus.
 This response can also exist at lower frequencies, but a much higher amount of pressure is necessary.
 Consequently, the basilar membrane is said to be ‘sharply tuned'.
+This relationship between the frequency and location on the membrane is called the cochlear tonotopy.
+Our auditory system is able to detect the frequency of a pressure wave via the location of the maximum amplitude caused by the wave on the membrane. |

 When a cell is excited by the pressure wave, it releases neurotransmitters at the same frequency as that of the wave.
 Consequently, we can also code the pitch temporally, and not only from the location of the excited cells.
 This is the case for instance when we perceive the pitch of a fundamental from the frequency of the upper harmonics of a sound, even if no energy is found in the actual fundamental of a sound.
 This is a subjective, or virtual perception of pitch.